lmgomes91/car_api/README.md

 # car_api
-This project is a CRUD of car object using Node.JS, Typescript, Express, Typeorm and Chai for tests
+This project is a CRUD of car object using Node.JS, Typescript, Express, Typeorm.
+For tests, Mocha and Chai.

 ## Routes